Jarovce: The St. Nicholas church in Jarovce

-The oldest church in locality of Bratislava V is the late baroque St. Nicholas church which is located in Jarovce, which comes from the years 1763-1765.
+The oldest church in locality of Bratislava V is the late baroque St. Nicholas church which is located in Jarovce, which comes from the years 1763–1765.
 There are two versions of its establishment.
 The first version holds it that the church was built by local inhabitants in 1765.
 The second version says that this church was built by an owner of this location - by the count Miklós Eszterházy.
 Before the end of World War II on 3 April 1945, the church tower was destroyed by the recessive German armies.
 Building-up the new church tower lasted two years.
 People put into this tower two carillons which are there up to this day.
 The last repairs were made in the end of the 1990s.

-Demographics

-According to the 2011 census, the municipality had 1,438 inhabitants.
-1,044 of inhabitants were Slovaks, 220 Croats, 122 Hungarians and 52 others and unspecified.